How to Replace the Outer Tie Rod End on a 2015 Toyota Highlander

 📋 Before You Begin

-- Park on level ground, set the parking brake, and chock the rear wheels.
+- Park your Highlander on level ground and set the parking brake.

 🔨 Step-by-Step Instructions